 We darted back onto the sand, maybe it was very eager to say hello.
 We didn't stay to find out.
 I later read that some sea snakes are poisonous, and that a bite results in four weeks of excruciating pain, but not in death - pain, not death.
 Got it.

 We had another encounter with a sea snake, in a place where it was king and us mere floating fleshies.
 We stood on Hio beach, and stared ahead at the long stretch of shallows we'd have to walk to get to the dive pools.
 A part of the shallows was soft sand, but most of it had an uneven texture that would make walking painful.
 Both of us, underprepared as always, were barefoot.
 We walked together, trying to prove to the other that this was nothing and that our feet weren't really being repeatedly penetrated by many sharp rocks.

 The water barely covered my knees, then all of sudden, came a hole much deeper.
 We'd arrived at the pools.
 The pool had beautiful reef fish swimming in it, and was connected to others by tunnels or openings.
 We dove in, relieved to give our pained feet a break.
-The colours were unbelievable, we made a game of chasing each other through the different pools This is how we met the second sea snake.
+The colors were unbelievable, we made a game of chasing each other through the different pools This is how we met the second sea snake.
 I saw it near me and made a detour to avoid it.
 Devine was behind me at the time but had not seen it, nor understood why I'd made that particular turn.
 At that moment too, the snake decided to swim out of its hiding spot.
 I saw Devine trying to get it to swim somewhere else, pushing walls of water at it with little success.

 We swam away, deciding to leave that particular pool to the sea snake.
 You win this round too, sea snake.
 Better to land on this than a moray eel though, I'd read that Niue had a few large ones.
 During a diving trip in Phuket I nearly touched one by accident, I could have lost a finger to it.